wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Quickly view and reply on-the-go with the vCita Mobile App for <a href="https://itunes.apple.com/il/app/vcita-mobile-crm/id1025423769?mt=8">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.vcita.mobileapp">Android</a>

 = Build the contact form you need in seconds - no coding required: =
-* **Classic Contact Form**– Choose a layout from our template bank, and customize the fields, colors and fonts
+* **Classic Contact Form**– Choose a layout and customize the contact form fields, colors and fonts
 * **Active Contact Form -  LiveSite Widget** – Helps you capture more leads on your site!
 The widget encourages more visitors and potential clients to take action and contact your team: send a message, schedule an appointment, upload documents or even pay for services, any time, using any device
-* **Sidebar contact widget** – Minimized contact form that can be added to the sidebar of your website.

 You can add your contact form to any page or post using shortcode